alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-We reused the classes so was an effortless change and after running the tests everything is still green.
+We manage to reuse everything and all the classes are simple and focused.

-Moving on to the `CompanyNumberOfEmployees` class we need to parse to int and also check the number of employees on the company, we already learned a couple of things so let's try to go a little faster now and create a `Number` abstraction and a class to parse the string.
+Moving on to the `CompanyNumberOfEmployees` class we need to parse a string to int and also check the number of employees on the company, we already learned a couple of things from our previous refactor so let's try to go a little faster now creating `Number` abstraction and an implementation class to parse the string.

 {% highlight csharp %}